maxbundscherer/prototype-akka-persistence-serializer/Readme.md

 ## Description

-Project is written in **scala**.
+The project is written in **scala**.
 Used akka persistence toolkit and custom serializer based on circe (json library for scala).

 SBT (and for default journal and snapshot storage: redis-server) required